johncardenasp/rickandmorty/README.md

 </details>

-## Live 🟢
+## Live

-You can the complete project here -> https://johncardenasp.github.io/rickandmorty/
+You can see the complete live project here -> https://johncardenasp.github.io/rickandmorty/

-## Technologies 💻
+## Technologies

 1. HTML, CSS and JavaScript Vanilla
 2. Webpack